kernelkit/infix/doc/introduction.md

 However, when logging in to the system, from the console port or SSH, you land in a standard UNIX shell, Bash.
-This is for advanced users and remote scripting purposes (production equipment).
-To enter the CLI type:
+This is for advanced users and remote scripting purposes (production equipment):

+    Run the command 'cli' for interactive OAM

+    admin@example:~$

+To enter the CLI, follow the instructions, for interactive Operations, Administration, and Management (OAM), type:

     admin@example:~$ cli
     admin@example:/>